stilljake/serverless-munki/README.md

 Every time the autopkg-run workflow is triggered the following steps will happen inside of a GitHub Actions runner VM:

   - Repository is checked out containing AutoPkg overrides and Munki Repo.
-  - Munki and AutoPkg installed and configured.
+  - Munki and AutoPkg is installed and configured.
   - Each recipe in the RecipeOverides directory is run.
-  - If AutoPKG imported any new items into Munki, Commit the changes and create a PR.
+  - If AutoPKG imported any new items into Munki, commit the changes and create a PR.
   - If enabled, post results to Slack.

 By default this is scheduled to run at 6am everyday between Monday and Friday.
 You can change this by editing the schedule in `.github/workflows/autopkg-run.yml`.

-After reviewing and Merging any PRs created via the autopkg-run workflow, the sync-repo workflow will be triggered.
+After reviewing and merging any PRs created via the `autopkg-run` workflow, the `sync-repo` workflow will be triggered.
 This will sync any changes in your munki repo to your AWS S3 bucket where they will be available for your clients.

 #### Updating recipe trust info